Active ingredient

 Episenta granules should be swallowed without chewing with plenty of liquid, e.g. a full glass of water.
 Tear open the sachet and sprinkle or stir the contents into soft food or a drink and swallow immediately without chewing or crushing the granules.
 The food or drink should be cold or at room temperature.
 Do not store a mixture of the granules with liquid or soft food for future use.
 If the granules are taken in a drink, some may stick to the glass after the drink has been finished, you should rinse the glass with a small amount of water and drink this as well.
 The granules should not be given in babies’ bottles as they can block the teat.

-Your doctor may decide to adjust your dose.
+Your specialist may decide to adjust your dose.

 You or your child may be taking other medicines for epilepsy at the same time as Episenta.
-If so, your doctor should gradually initiate treatment depending on your or your child’s condition.
+If so, your specialist should gradually initiate treatment depending on your or your child’s condition.

 Your doctor may increase the dose of Episenta by 5–10 mg for each kg of body weight each day depending on which other medicines you are taking.

-Take it as soon as you remember.
-If your next dose is due within 2 hours, take a single dose now and do not take the next dose.
+If you or your child forget to take a dose, take it as soon as you remember.
+However, if it is nearly time for the next dose, skip the missed dose.
 Do not take a double dose to make up for a forgotten dose.

 Make sure you or your child keep your regular appointments for a check up.
 They are very important as your or your child’s dose may need to be changed.
 Episenta can change the levels of liver enzymes shown up in blood tests.
 This can mean that your or your child’s liver is not working properly.
 If you or your child go into hospital or visit another doctor or a dentist, tell them you are taking Episenta.